The best transit and turnaround cruise ports in Northern Europe

 Due to the short distances in Denmark, your cruise guests can easily reach experiences that are perfect for them in a short time.
 From Modern Art exhibits, exclusive high-end shopping, and fantastic gastronomic dining at the many Michelin-star restaurants, to world-famous attractions such as The Little Mermaid.

-Let your guest walk into the history by sailing on an actual Viking ship or visiting the castle of Hamlet.
-Become a child again in the magic garden of Tivoli or explore the playfulness of LEGOLAND and the new LEGO House.
+Let your guest walk into history by sailing on an actual Viking ship or visiting the castle of Hamlet.
+Become a child again in the magical garden of Tivoli or explore the playfulness of LEGOLAND and the LEGO House.
 Let them relax on the beautiful beaches and walk on the cliffs of Bornholm.